 In ports in the Caribbean, such as Jamaica, the Grand Caymans, Key West and Cozumel, you can enjoy all sorts of activities.
-Whether you want to just lie on a beautiful beach or take a tour of the town, or take a swim with sting rays or dolphins, you will have tons of fun things to do.
+Whether you want to just lie on a beautiful beach or take a tour of the town, or check out bonus calendar to have the best casino experience or take a swim with sting rays or dolphins, you will have tons of fun things to do.

 It is not usually essential to book all of your excursions before you get on the ship.
 However, keep in mind that you might find out that the most popular attractions sell out.We generally prefer to book our excursions before we set sail.
 You also can choose to use private excursion companies at each port.
 You do not have to use the cruise line’s offerings.